YvesMatanga/KANISA/README.md

-# KANISA: Computational Library for Optimisation, Numerical Analysis, Dynamic Systems, Machine Learning, and Decision Analytics
+# KANISA: Computational Library for Optimisation, Decision Analytics, Numerical Analysis, Dynamic Systems and Machine Learning
 **KANISA** (meaning *“think”*) is a unified computational framework designed to support advanced research and applied development in:

 - Global and local optimisation